 2. Put More Focus on Interaction

-Micro interations are not breaking news, but still hot, and they keep on getting smaller.
+Micro-interactions are not breaking news, but still hot, and they keep on getting smaller.
 These days they are atomized into a series of even smaller interactions: tap a button, drag elements on the page, tick a consent box.
-These tiny micro interactions get more concentrated and focused attention.
-Not for nothing, since they provide better connectiviry between users and interfaces: show immediate feedback upon actions, guide users along their online experience, save time and keep users informed on what’s happening.
+These tiny micro-interactions get more concentrated and focused attention.
+Not for nothing, since they provide better connectivity between users and interfaces: show immediate feedback upon actions, guide users along with their online experience, save time and keep users informed on what’s happening.

 See in action on WeskStatt digital agency website.

-Moreover, micro interactions help to get over interstitial anxiety, a micro feeling of being lost that users may experience inbetween two actions, such as moving to another page or waiting for upload.
-If crafted smartly, micro interactions manage to add balance and smooth online experience turning waiting into excitement.
+Moreover, micro-interactions help to get over interstitial anxiety, a micro feeling of being lost that users may experience in between two actions, such as moving to another page or waiting for upload.
+If crafted smartly, micro-interactions manage to add balance and a smooth online experience turning waiting into excitement.

 3. Embrace Personalization

 It was not until the recent 10 years when the personalization of online space could become possible.
 Today, it turns dominant, largely thanks to modern technologies and the ability to create digital product design that responds to the needs of many different categories of users.

 Collecting and analyzing the results of customer journeys during the user experience design process will soon be performed in a brand new way.
 Traditional heat maps will be topped up with micro feedback detectors, such as eye movement and facial expression trackers.
 These biometric and neuromeric instruments are predicted to make user experience more personalized than ever.